syncfusion-content/wpf-docs/wpf/Image-Editor/serialization.md

 N> This collection will be reset if the background image has been changed.

-The following code snippet only adds a rectangle shape from the `Annotations` collection.
+The following code sample only adds a rectangle shape from the Annotations collection.

 {% tabs %}